The Night Watch: Vandalism and restoration

+Operation Night Watch

 In July 2019, a long and complex restoration effort began.
 The restoration took place in public, in a specially made glass enclosure built and placed in the Rijksmuseum and was livestreamed.
 The plan was to move the 337 kg painting into the enclosure starting when the museum closed for the day on 9 July, then to map the painting "layer by layer and pigment by pigment", and plan conservation work according to what was found.
-Taco Dibbits, the Rijksmuseum's general director, said that despite working there for 17 years, he had never seen the top of the painting; "We know so little on how [Rembrandt] worked on making The Night Watch."
+Taco Dibbits, the Rijksmuseum's general director, said that despite working there for 17 years, he had never seen the top of the painting; "We know so little on how [Rembrandt] worked on making The Night Watch."During the research, scientists detected lead(II) formate in the paint layers - a compound not previously observed in historical oil paintings, offering new insight into the materials Rembrandt used.

 While The Night Watch was being restored, museum curator Anne Lenders noticed that the dog in the painting appeared to be modelled after an illustration by Adriaen van de Venne.
 Analysis through X-ray demonstrated further similarities between the two dogs.

 New LED illumination

 On 26 October 2011, the Rijksmuseum unveiled new, sustainable LED lighting for The Night Watch.
-With new technology, it is the first time LED lighting has been able to render the fine nuances of the painting's complex color palette.
+With new technology, it is the first time LED lighting has been able to render the fine nuances of the painting's complex colour palette.

-The new illumination uses LED lights with a color temperature of 3,200 kelvin, similar to warm-white light sources such as tungsten halogen.
-It has a color rendering index of over 90, which makes it suitable for the illumination of artifacts such as The Night Watch.
+The new illumination uses LED lights with a colour temperature of 3,200 kelvin, similar to warm-white light sources such as tungsten halogen.
+It has a colour rendering index of over 90, which makes it suitable for the illumination of artefacts such as The Night Watch.
 Using the new LED lighting, the museum saves 80% on energy and offers the painting a safer environment because of the absence of UV radiation and heat.